MOROCCO – The Trip

 South Borge (fort).
 We stopped at this fort originally built in anticipation of invasion from the Ottoman Empire, which never happened.
 Now it is a great viewpoint to see the entire Medina.
 Holes in all the town walls, originally for scaffolds, are now are homes to millions of swallows.

 Pottery & Mosaic Factory.
 We went to a business that manufactures mosaic tiles and pottery.
 We were guided through the entire method of mosaic tile production.
 Patterns are traced on the cement floors.
-Each individual mosaic tile requires two men, one cuts the basic tile shape and the next cuts bevels on all sides.
+Each mosaic tile requires two men, one cuts the basic tile shape and the next cuts bevels on all sides.
 The tiles are placed in the design face-down and either cement (for local use) or a fiberglass polymer (for international transport) is poured over the entire piece to construct the rigid mosaic.
-It is a labourious process.
-For fountains, electric motors to recirculate water are included in the cement/fiberglass mix.
+It is a laborious process.
+For fountains, electric motors to recirculate water are included in the cement/fibreglass mix.
 The mosaics are also used to make furniture and mosaic walls.
 The firm also makes all kinds of pottery and we were taken through the entire process of throwing the pieces on a wheel, hand painting, glazing and firing.
 The tours ended in the obligatory showroom where everything was for sale.
 Bruce bought a lovely tagine.

 The Medina (Fez el-Bali)